 After weeks of experimenting my passion for cooking was back!

-I found the skills I’d learn as a kid and whilst in the professional kitchens enabled me to create the most incredible vegan food.
+I found my professional cooking skills enabled me to create the most incredible vegan food.

 Gaz wanting to do his bit of activism, started trying to persuade his friends & colleagues to go vegan.

 “I tried saying things that Gary Yourofsky did in his speech, but it just wouldn’t come out the same way, I’ve never been that great at talking & I found my peers would put up a ‘brick wall’ and not take any of it in.

 One day I came up with a new idea to turn people on to the idea of veganism.
 I invited a group of friends over & made them the most amazing vegan burgers ever.

 They were blown away, they didn’t believe they were vegan & all said they didn’t miss meat at all.

 From that moment on, I knew that I had to use my cooking skills as my way of promoting veganism”

 Over the next 5 years, Gaz went on to launch his brand Avant-Garde Vegan by Gaz Oakley which grew & grew to amass an ever-growing audience of over 2 million people.